This is a review of the Vanguard exchange-traded-fund (ETF) also known as VYMI.

 An investor has to buy at least 1 share in an ETF to get started investing.
 This means you can get started investing in VYMI stock for about $65.
 And add to that investment each month for a similar amount.

 So, there should be no excuses.
-You don’t need a lot of money to get started investing in the VYMI ETF.
+You don’t need a lot of money to get started earning dividends from the VYMI ETF.
 You just need the discipline to do so.

 How To Turn $65 in $5,000